 Advantages Of Fixed Deposits

 The simplicity of fixed deposits make them popular among our parents’ generation, since you don’t need any skill, luck, or experience to make money from fixed deposits.
-You give your money to the bank, and they banks gives you interest and your principal back after the tenor is up.
+You give your money to the bank, and they return your principal plus interest after the tenor is up.

 Fixed deposits can be interesting for investors looking to build a foundation of stable assets that guarantee their principal and returns, so they would be in a better position to make higher risk, higher return investments like stocks, properties, peer-to-peer lending, or even cryptocurrencies.

 They are also useful for sums of money you absolutely cannot afford to lose to the fluctuations of the market, such as money set aside for renovations, education, or down payment for a car.